 I received the Governor General’s Gold Medal from Carleton University (Ottawa) as the top undergraduate student university-wide.
 There, I earned my honours BA in math and economics.
 From ages 13-22, I greatly enjoyed spending my time solving math contest problems, and placed in the top 100 on the 1986 North American Putnam Math Contest (despite a stupid 20% blunder – ha!).

 I received my PhD at the historic Economics Department at the University of Chicago.
-No other department in the world can better effect a change from math jock to homo economicus.
+This changed me from math jock to homo economicus.
 While I still very much enjoy problem solving, it has been redirected to economic theory, where I derive nearly as much joy from inventing problems, as solving them.
 The goal is to find and formulate puzzles that are central to economics, and yet offer surprising theorems with value added over our intuition.
-The influence on my thinking of the Chicago approach is long-lasting.
-My thesis in microeconomic theory studied repeated games and rational learning; it was graciously supervised by In-Koo Cho (chair, now at Illinois), and Jose Scheinkman (now at Princeton) and Michael Woodford (now at Columbia).
+My thesis in microeconomic theory studied repeated games and rational learning; it was graciously supervised by In-Koo Cho and Jose Scheinkman.
+Michael Woodford rounded out my committee.

 I golf, swim, wake skate and kneeboard, and occasionally do Latin dancing.